 FIND OUT

-Ans.
-The bird’s movement is compared to that of a lizard.
-The same kinds of movements are observed when the goldfinch arrives on the laburnum tree.
+Ans: The bird’s movement is compared to that of a lizard.
+Just like a lizard moves in a quick and alert manner, the goldfinch arrives on the laburnum tree with sudden, sleek movements.

 4. What do you like most about the poem?